 Printed in 1958 by Topps, it can be hard to find this card in good condition now.
 That's why in 2016, a PSA 9 of this card sold for over $358,000.

-If you're interested in starting your own collection, then you're probably wondering where you can find these football trading cards.
+If you're reading this guide on how to collect football cards and interested in starting your own collection of the best football cards to collect, then you're probably wondering where you can find these football trading cards.
 The good news is that there are a lot of places that you can start!

 You should start by making a list of cards that you want to prioritize – it can be certain years, sets, players, and/or teams.
 It's impossible to collect every single football card ever printed in a single lifetime.